jonnlai/language-game/README.md

 Vocabulary Booster is an online language-learning game that allows users to improve their Finnish and English vocabulary by playing a fun game.

-The purpose of this project is to help those who are learning Finnish or English to increase their vocabulary and encourage others to take up language learning by offering fun, easy and engaging way to start learning a new language.
+The purpose of this project is to help those who are learning Finnish or English to increase their vocabulary and encourage others to take up language learning by offering a fun, easy and engaging way to start learning a new language.

 The deployed project can be found here: [Vocabulary Booster](https://jonnlai.github.io/language-game/)